octu0/polaris/README.md

 `polaris` is a Go framework for building **distributed AI agents**.

 These agents run as lightweight sidecars alongside your applications, securely exposing system capabilities and local resources (like logs or metrics) via **Function Calling**.
 This enables AI models (such as Google's Vertex AI Gemini) to intelligently interact with your distributed infrastructure through a unified polaris interface, simplifying complex coordination.
-The framework is designed for **parallel execution** to handle demanding workloads.
+This framework is designed for **parallel execution** to handle demanding workloads.

-## Why `polaris` ?

-Building robust server-side Function Calling, especially in distributed systems, presents significant hurdles:

-- **Schema Management Complexity:** Keeping function definitions consistent across multiple services is challenging.
-- **Coordination Difficulties:** Orchestrating interactions between services (RPC) often requires complex transport logic and boilerplate code.
-- **Integration Friction:** Adding Function Calling capabilities to existing services can demand substantial code modifications.

-`polaris` is a distributed AI agent framework designed to simplify this.

-It offers a novel approach focused on ease of use and intelligent coordination:

-- **Centralized `registry` Cluster:** Provides a highly available, central point for managing function schemas and discovering services, eliminating synchronization headaches.
-- **Lightweight Sidecar Agents:** `polaris` agents run alongside your applications as sidecars.
-This minimizes the need for direct code integration into your existing services.
-- **Context-Aware Execution:** The sidecar model allows agents to directly access local context, such as logs or metrics.
-This enables smarter Function Calling – for example, an agent can analyze local server logs and metrics simultaneously to diagnose an issue.
-- **Efficient Operation:** Currently leverages Gemini for its reasoning, requiring minimal computational resources on the agent side.

-**In essence, `polaris` enables "AI-driven RPC"** – using the power of Function Calling to intelligently orchestrate procedure calls across your distributed system, simplifying development and unlocking new possibilities for AI agent collaboration.

 ## Features